scivision/findssh/README.rst

 Notes
 =====
-Blocker for Python < 3.3 is that ``pip install ipaddress`` doesn't currently have a context manager.
+Blocker for Python &lt; 3.3 is that ``pip install ipaddress`` doesn't currently have a context manager.